Hyperobjekt/dignity-and-debt/content/projects/student-debt-contest.md

       **GUIDELINES FOR ENTRANTS**

-      * Submissions will be accepted until Sept.
-19, 2020.
+      * Submissions will be accepted until October 3, 2020.

       * Awards will be announced in October, 2020.